machine-learning-upenn/machine-learning-upenn.github.io/README.md

 We will not be explicitly following any single textbook in this course.
 The following books are useful for supplementary reading.

 - Machine Learning by Tom Mitchell.
 Available as PDF [here](http://www.cs.cmu.edu/~tom/mlbook.html).
-A classic introduction to machine learning that assumes no knowledge of statistics or artificial intelligent.
+A classic introduction to machine learning that assumes no knowledge of statistics or artificial intelligence.

 - Elements of Statistical Learning by Trevor Hastie, Robert Tibshirani and Jerome Friedman.
 Available as PDF [here](https://hastie.su.domains/Papers/ESLII.pdf]).